 1. Set some goals and expectations:

 Talk to your child about camp and what it's all about.
-Watch the videos on the website.
+Watch the our program specific videos on the website dedicated to campers.
 Talk to other families who have been to HoneyRock before.
 While you can't prepare your children for everything, you can give them some idea of what to expect.
 It will also give you a good opportunity to set some goals for camp.

 Some sample goals:

 - I want to become friends with 3 new people - kids not from my school or church.

 - I want to get an intermediate in Archery this summer.

 - I want to do Solid Rock Club.